ejconlon/rulecheck/README.md

 ### Running a fuzzing test suite for a package

-After generating a test suite for `$PACKAGENAME`, you can run the test suite by taking two steps:
+After generating a test suite for `$PACKAGENAME`, the appropriate tests will be created in `package-tests/$PACKAGENAME-test`.

-1. Add the package `package-tests/$PACKAGENAME-test` to `rulecheck/stack.yaml`
-2. Run the command `stack test $PACKAGENAME-test`
+You can then easily run the fuzz test by running `stack test` from inside the generated directory.

+### Generating and running

+The above two steps can be done at once with the command `./test.sh $PACKAGENAME`

+### Adding a suite to the set of working tests

+Just edit `./test-all-working.sh`, it should be straightforward

+### Adding custom `Arbitrary` instances

+This can be done by adding a file in `test-template/extra-arbitrary-instances/$PACKAGENAME.hs`.

+### Modifying the library

+You may want to do this to expose additional modules, functions, etc.
+This can be done by putting modified versions of the file in the `vendored` directory.
+The script `./apply-vendored-patches.sh` will apply the patches.

 ## Debugging